sentientc/pom08/README.md

 		+ enable compiler option in run.sh
 	2. netcdf library
 		+ make sure there is netcdf library installed in the system
-		+ modify the include path for netcdf include accordingly. usually in /usr/include/netcdf.inc
+		+ modify the include path in pom08_iosub.f for netcdf include accordingly. usually in /usr/include/netcdf.inc
-                + netcdf library is best to be compiled in the fortran used
+                + netcdf library is best to be compiled in the fortran variant used

 * Run the program with run.sh
 	1. run the model with run script(execute run.sh)
-	2. after execution, 3 files are generated. pom08(the executable), out/pom08.nc(netcdf output), and out/pom08.log(model output messages)
+	2. after successful execution, 3 files will be generated. pom08.x(the executable), out/pom08.nc(netcdf output), and out/pom08.log(model output messages)
-	3. results are in the out folder pom08.nc and pom08.log
+	3. results will be in the out folder pom08.nc and pom08.log

 * Dependencies
 	+ netcdf library version at least 4.1.2

-# History #
 * cite this model with Mellor, G.L., M.A.
 Donelan, and L. Oey, 2008: A Surface Wave Model for Coupling with Numerical Ocean Circulation Models.
 J. Atmos.
-Oceanic Technol., 25, 1785–1807, https://doi.org/10.1175/2008JTECHO573.1 http://journals.ametsoc.org/doi/abs/10.1175/2008JTECHO573.1
+Oceanic Technol., 25, 1785-1807, https://doi.org/10.1175/2008JTECHO573.1
 * hosting source code for pom08 per request from Leo Oey
+* see the pom08.f source for more comments

+# History #

 * the followings are concatenated from pomchanges and moreREADME from http://shoni2.princeton.edu/ftp/glm/
-* see the pom08.f source for more comments

 As of Feb.
 28, 2008, I have made changes based on symetry analysis.
 Thus, for a straight channel with jm=11, properties